m0xt64/market-feeds/README.md

 # Market Feeds
-The market feeds are used to provide the latest market insights about the Ethereum.
-The coverage can be extended to other blockchains in the future.
+The market feeds are used to provide the latest market insights about crypto.
+The coverage can be extended to all blockchains in the future.

 This should be an open-source project which will welcome any contributions from the community.
 The goal is to provide a reliable, accurate and insightfull market feeds for the community.
 Below is explanation of the project structure and how to contribute.